-Types of property in Munich
+Types of accommodation in Munich

 A variety of furnished and unfurnished accommodation can be found in Munich.
-While shipping furniture is a viable option, especially for expats moving from elsewhere in the EU, generally expats shouldn't have any difficulty buying new items for their home in Germany.
+While shipping furniture is a viable option, especially for expats moving from elsewhere in the EU, expats generally shouldn't have any difficulty buying new items for their home in Germany.

 Those looking to live centrally in Munich will find that their choice of property is limited to apartments.
-Expats moving to Munich with a family will need to consider areas and suburbs further away from the city centre where they'll find more spacious housing with gardens and surrounding open spaces.
+Expats moving to Munich with a family will need to consider areas and suburbs further away from the city centre, where they'll find more spacious housing with gardens and surrounding open spaces.

 Finding accommodation in Munich

+Most expats rent an apartment in Munich.
 The first step to finding one is to approach an agent or to subscribe to a website that lists rentals.
 Local newspapers also contain listings.

 Expats who use an agent will need to submit a form that summarises what they're looking for.
 The agent will contact them if there are any properties that match their specifications and give a time and date for a viewing.
-They shouldn't be surprised if there are several other people at the viewing, and the trick is to stay professional and express interest immediately.
+House hunters shouldn't be surprised if there are several other people at the viewing, and the trick is to stay professional and express interest immediately.

-Renting property in Munich
+Renting accommodation in Munich

 After finding a suitable property, expats need to arrange a time to view it with the landlord/agent.
 Group viewings are fairly common in Munich and it might be a little overwhelming to find as many as 25 other potential tenants viewing the same property.